mstrhao/conscious-access-pfc/README.md

 | `06_model_prediction.ipynb` | derived control/model analyses corresponding to Fig. 6G-H |

 The package starts from processed and derived analysis objects.
-It does **not** contain raw imaging/electrophysiology recordings or the full upstream preprocessing pipeline.
+It does **not** contain raw imaging/electrophysiology recordings.
 The supplied `06_model_prediction.ipynb` analyzes the derived Fig. 6G-H inputs; it does not contain RNN training code, checkpoints, or producers for Fig. 6A-F. Manual schematics and microscopy/electrode-layout panels are not computational outputs.
 See `docs/FIGURE_CODE_MAP.md`.